jhonwix/HangmanV2ChatGPT/readme.md

 # Hangman Game

-This is a simple implementation of the classic Hangman game using HTML, CSS, and JavaScript.
+This is a simple implementation of the classic Hangman game using HTML, CSS, and JavaScript, styled with Bootstrap.

 ## Game Rules